jara001/ah-raspi-overlay/README.md

 ![Arrowhead Overlay ID: 7](./doc/screen_discovery_success.bmp)

-On the other hand, when this step fails, it is displayed to the user and the overlay starts the "Local only" mode of the barrier:
+On the other hand, when this step fails, it is displayed to the user and the overlay switches to a limited operation mode.

 ![Arrowhead Overlay << Failed >>](./doc/screen__failed_.bmp)